VaughanN/cheat-sheets/kubernetes/rancher.md

+Provides the ability to manage multiple Kubernetes [[kubernetes]] clusters.
 # Install Rancher in single mode

 Execute the following script to backup the defined version and install the upgrade version.